gijoehosaphat/makecents/README.md

 - Ensure you are at the root directory.
 - Run: `docker-compose up --build`

+## Accessing the application
+- Open your web browser and navigate to: `http://localhost:3001`
+- If you configured an authentication provider, you will see a login button for that provider.
+If no user exists, it will be created automatically upon first login.
+- Once logged in, you can drag your OFX file onto the upload area to import your transactions.

 ## TODO

 - Tests?
+- Only Quickbookx QFX files are currently supported.
+Includes an exmaple file.
+However there are amny more formats and file types to support.
 - Better initial seeding of non transaction data like categories, groups and other types used to organize your transactions.
 Really only useful for first time installations.
-- User auth exists in order to create a user, but there are very little guardrails around user data and ownership.
+- User auth exists in order to create a user and for basic identity, but there are very little guardrails around user data and ownership.
 I experimented w/ postgresql row level security, but backed off.
 Need to revisit and ensure that users can only see their own data.
 - Better graphs and budgeting features.
 - Close the loop on budgeting reconsiliation.
 Ideally at the end of each month you would reconscile each budget and allocate every last dollar into a particular budget.
 For instance you budget $100 for "food", but only spent $94.
 The $6 should be re-allocated to another budget like "savings" or "fun money".
 And in the opposite case, if you overspend in a budget, you should be able to take money from another budget to cover the overspend.
 - Typically the application is viewing a month by month scope of transactions.
 I want better support for a dateless way to browse transactions.
 For instance, being able to see all uncategorized transactions regardless of date.
 - Improve search and the ability to filter transactions by multiple criteria.
 Search by name, amount, category, date range, etc.
-- When viewing a transaction, sometimes the data is cryptic.
+- When viewing a transaction, sometimes the memo data is cryptic.
 Improve the transaction detail view to show more useful information, potentially launching a simple google search for the vendor name to help the user identify the transaction.
-- Support more common financial file formats.
+Also potentially support aliases for vendors so the user can rename them to something more meaningful.
 - Improve transaction categorization using better rules and automatic categorization based on prior user behavior.
 Ideally this happens at import time.
+There are some remnants of regular expressions to assist in matching but it is not fleshed out at all.
 - Closely monitor postgraphile and their upcoming v5 release for new features and improvements we can take advantage of.
+Seems like this is a rather large change and I would be fearful of it breaking schema.
 - Better handling of multiple currencies?
 I primarily use CAD but have accounts with USD.
-ALl the bank accounts are marked as such, but there is little else in the app that respects currency differences and no concept of exchange rates.
+All the bank accounts are marked as such, but there is little else in the app that respects currency differences and no concept of exchange rates.
 Maybe this is OK?
 - The API layer doesn't really get "built" into a deployable artifact.
 We should have a proper build step that compiles the TS into JS and outputs to a dist/ folder.
 Probably w/ vite.
 - I used to run postgraphile as a library served from NextJS itself.
 This worked great until the tangled dependencies of NextJS and Postgraphile caused issues attempting to upgrade anything.

+## Thanks
+Special thanks to Connor & Mike for listening to me blab on about this for... years.